Enrollment for 2018-2019 is now open.

 - Proficiency in Sanskrit, vocabulary, transliteration and spelling

-- A background in another medical discipline with a solid foundation in western anatomy and physiology
+- A background in another medical discipline with a solid foundation in Western Anatomy & Physiology

 - Recently completed another rigorous educational program successfully